lee212/simpleazure/docs/azure_quickstart_templates.rst

         >>> arm.deploy(rhel['101-vm-simple-rhel'], {"adminPassword":"xxxxx", "adminUsername":"azureuser", "vmName":"saz-quickstart"})

-It takes some time to complete a deployment and get access to a virtual machine.
+It may take a few minutes to complete a deployment and give access to a virtual machine.

 Access
 -------------------------------------------------------------------------------

-If a template is deployed with an access to virtual machines i.e. SSH via public IP addresses, ``view_info()`` returns an ip address in a same resource group.
+If a template is deployed with an access to virtual machines i.e. SSH via public IP addresses, ``view_info()`` returns an ip address in a same resource group. ``Microsoft.Network/PublicIPAddresses`` service is fetched in this example.

 ::